jaggedmountain/signal_agent/SECURITY.md

 - Unlink the device from the phone (Settings → Linked Devices) so future notes are not delivered to the host even if the service is restarted.
 - Rotate Anthropic credentials at `~/.claude/.credentials.json` if `/!!`
-  history suggests anyone but us reached the host.
+  history suggests a third party reached the host.